 Most users who come to Jungle Scout for the first time are looking for a worthwhile product to sell on Amazon FBA.
 Let’s go over how to use our Product Database tool so you can begin your research as soon as possible!

-How to use Product Database
+How to use Jungle Scout’s Product Database tool for product research

 Product Database is a searchable catalog of 475 million products pulled directly from Amazon.
 This allows sellers to discover products that match specific search criteria.
 Using Product Database is a great starting point when searching for profitable products to sell on Amazon FBA.